ojovoz/ojovoz_web_server/README.md

 -- $smtp_server_port: SMTP port of your server.
 Usually 578.

+-- $multimedia_subject: use a safe character string to filter out ojovoz incoming messages.

 You can modify other variables, names are self-explanatory.

 2.5.
 Upload all folders to your server.
 You should upload them as subfolders of the folder defined in $channel_folder (see above)